arrow

 Here are a few tips to monetize your app with adverts.

-Reward for an app viewing.
 When done properly, rewarded advertising may have a big influence on ad metrics such as video completion rate.
 As a consequence, the app’s users will get nothing in exchange for seeing the ad.
-Players are often rewarded with in-app currency, such as points or additional lives.
+So when you use this approach to monetize Android app or iOS one, users are often rewarded with in-app currency, such as points or additional lives.

 Download fees.
 Charging for app downloads in the Apple App Store or Google Play Store is a frequent income technique for new mobile app developers.
 However, if you are offering knowledge that is really valuable to the end user, this strategy might be quite profitable.
 Customers are less likely to pay for an app if they can get the content they desire elsewhere rather than via the app store.